What Are Orphan Wells?

 Considered an essential step in managing the lifecycle of a well, responsible operators plug a well by removing the well’s piping and replacing it with a cement mixture at key intervals.
 Plugging a well prevents the oil and natural gas reservoir fluids from migrating up the well, protecting both groundwater and the surrounding area.
 The well pad may also be reclaimed and reseeded to blend with the nearby ecology.

-Texas regulation requires well operators to strategically place cement plugs throughout the wellbore at each productive horizon and usable quality water strata to prevent fluid or gas migration into the air and groundwater.
-The process requires each well meet the state’s requirements and any additional requirements identified in a notice of intent to plug.
+Texas regulations require well operators to strategically place cement plugs throughout the wellbore at each productive horizon and usable quality water strata to prevent fluid or gas migration into the air and groundwater.
+Each well must meet the state's requirements and any additional requirements identified in a notice of intent to plug.

 RULES AND REGULATIONS